buerokratt/CentOps/README.md

 - If you made changes to tim, rebuild the image again using `docker build -t tim .`

-- If you made changes to data mapper, rebuild the image again using `docker build -t docker build -t datamapper .`
+- If you made changes to data mapper, rebuild the image again using `docker build -t datamapper .`

 - Ruuter configuration should be changed for all the endpoints to work.
 PUT and DELETE should be added to the allowedMethodTypes array.
 See more information https://github.com/buerokratt/Ruuter/blob/65889552329249665e48656ed866cdf99cda391f/samples/CONFIGURATION.md